Koji Aoyama

 Koji Aoyama (青山 浩二, born August 12, 1983) is a Japanese former professional baseball pitcher.
-He has played in his entire career with the Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.
+He played in Nippon Professional Baseball (NPB) from 2006 to 2020 for the Tohoku Rakuten Golden Eagles.

 Career

 Tohoku Rakuten Golden Eagles selected Aoyama with the third selection in the 2005 NPB draft.

 On March 25, 2006, Aoyama made his NPB debut.

 On November 21, 2020, Aoyama announced his retirement.